Predictive Analytics in Logistics and Supply Chain Management Software

 Elsewhere, 2022 research into the predictive analytics market places the market size at $12.5 billion in 2022 and forecasts it will reach $38 billion by 2028.

-Finally, recent advances in cloud technology and the efficiency of Big Data analytics have made solutions for predictive analytics in supply chain and logistics much more affordable and accessible to small and medium businesses.
+Finally, recent advances in cloud-based supply chain management software and the efficiency of Big Data analytics have made solutions for predictive analytics more affordable and accessible to small and medium businesses.
 This puts the power of supply chain predictive analytics in the hands of almost any SMB looking to increase its operational efficiency.

 While predictive analytics has been around since the invention of computers, for decades, the sector struggled with limited datasets and reliance on historical data that was often hidden in obscure formats.